The Best Christmas Dish in Every State

 Made with tangy cream of tartar and sweet cinnamon sugar, these tasty cookies are a wonderful addition to any Christmas dessert spread.
-Snickerdoodles are a popular search term in Anchorage, so you'll be in good company serving these at your next holiday party.
+Snickerdoodles are a popular search term in Anchorage, so you'll be in good company serving these.

 Arizona: 4-Ingredient Peanut Butter Fudge

 Can you believe this no-bake recipe requires just four ingredients?
 Peanut butter, vanilla extract, confectioner's sugar, and butter are all you need to create this creamy and unexpected dessert.
 Searches for "peanut butter fudge recipe" are popular in Phoenix, so this treat is sure to be a hit.

 Put together a refreshing Christmas side salad featuring Arkansas' official state fruit, grapes.

 California: Roasted Artichokes

 There seem to be countless ways to prepare artichokes, one of California's biggest crops.
 One of our favorites is to roast them in an earthy mixture of fresh herbs, garlic, lemon, and oil.

 Prepare this warming dish, featuring chicken, sausage, okra, peppers, and tomatoes, as the main course for your holiday dinner.
 Searches for chicken and sausage gumbo specifically are popular in Denver, so you'll be eating like a true local with this recipe.

 Looking for a healthy side dish to serve this holiday season?
 Look no further than this delicious recipe, which is made with roasted carrots sweetened naturally with a touch of honey.